graphql-go/compatibility-standard-definitions/README.md

 ```

 ### Implementation Details
+Comparing types

-1- `puller`: Git clones the GraphQL specfication repository and the GraphQL reference JavaScript implementation.
+1- `puller`: Git clones the **GraphQL specfication repository** and a choosen GraphQL implementation.
+2- `extractor`: Pulls the type system definitions from the GraphQL specification and pulls also from the GraphQL implementation via introspection.